New York Times beats revenue estimates on higher digital subscriptions

-Media & TelecomNew York Times beats revenue estimates on higher digital subscriptions

-The New York Times Co (NYT.N) reported better-than-expected quarterly revenue on Wednesday, as more people bought digital subscriptions for its news and entertainment products.
+(Reuters) - The New York Times Co reported better-than-expected quarterly revenue on Wednesday, as more people bought digital subscriptions for its news and entertainment products.

 The Times has been able to cushion the pandemic-related slump in its business, largely due to a decline in advertising dollars, by pulling in more subscription revenue for its news and cooking apps, games and podcasts.